kcallin/haka-mqtt/doc/source/reactor_lifecycle.rst

 Start
 ======

-Calls to `start` can be used to activate an inactive reactor otherwise they have no effect.
+Calls to :meth:`haka_mqtt.reactor.Reactor.start` can be used to activate an inactive reactor otherwise they have no effect.

 .. graphviz::